sweharris/go-mpd-music/README.md

 (the `alennox_medusa` is just how I organise my music; it's what shows in my music directory).

+By default this will replace the existing queue and start playing it from the start.

+The optional parameter `-append` will add these songs to the end of the queue; `music play -append /mp3/SONGS/ALBUM/Annie_Lennox/Medusa/*`

 ## Pause

 The "stop" command really just does a pause.
 If you do a "realstop"